Căile Ferate Române: Locomotives and stock

 CFR Călători (passenger services) and CFR Marfă (freight services) use a range of electric (known as LE), diesel electric (LDE), diesel hydraulic (LDH) and diesel mechanical (LDM/LDMM) locomotives.
 SFT (tourist railways division) uses steam locomotives (both narrow gauge and standard gauge) and diesel mechanical locomotives.

 Each of the four CFR divisions have their own locomotives, and these are generally not interchanged.
-For example, a CFR Marfǎ locomotive should not be used to pull a CFR Cǎlǎtori train.
+For example, a CFR Marfă locomotive should not be used to pull a CFR Călători train.
 In practice however, this rule does not hold, and frequently the companies use other rolling stock through informal lease agreements.
 Moreover, private companies' rolling stock is used at times, usually because of emergencies (such as a locomotive breaking down and requiring a replacement to keep the line open, and an unused private locomotive being closer).